 A: Between 3 and 6 months before the current mortgage rate ends.

 Q: Do you charge a fee?

-A: No. I don't charge a fee for any of the meetings or work I do for my clients.
+A: As long as the proposed mortgage is over £100,000 I don't charge a fee for any of the meetings or work I do for my clients.
 I get paid by commission by the mortgage provider and I also ask my clients to refer me to their friends should they be happy to do so in lieu of any payment.